LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 Figure \ref{fig-voc-dprime}.
-Again, note that d′ is an aggregate measure of sensitivity that does not distinguish between responses to foil items versus other types of false alarms, but the statistical model does estimate separate coefficients for target response rate and foil response rate.
+Again, note that d′ is an aggregate measure of sensitivity that does not distinguish between responses to foil items versus other types of false alarms, but the statistical model does estimate separate coefficients for target response rate, foil response rate, and a bias term capturing non-foil false alarm responses.
 The model indicated significant main effects for all three trial type manipulations, as seen in Figure \ref{fig-voc-dprime}a.
 Model results indicate no significant difference in target detection between maintain- and switch-attention trials,